Safe motor arming system

 Introduction to arming

-By the end of the article, you should be able to design and construct your own customised arming system.
-You'll also learn how to use the powerful 'Sticky' switch.
+By the end of the article, you should be able to design and construct your own customised system.
+You'll also learn how to use the powerful Sticky logical switch.

 What is a 'safe' arming system?